 Pico del Teide – A volcanic playground

 Pico del Teide on Tenerife is the biggest mountain of Spain.
-Surrounded by a huge caldera, its peak juts up an astonishing 3718 metres into thin air.
+Surrounded by a huge caldera, its peak rises up an astonishing 3718 metres into thin air.
 Its flanks are a volcanic playground, with a multitude of colourful cones and bizarre cathedral-like formations, and winding roads along titled layers of rock.
+You can go all the way to the top of Pico del Teide by cable car and enjoy amazing views over the Canary Islands.

 The Hazards – Scrambling up to prehistorical views

 Mount Etna is Europe’s most active volcano, and it’s in a constant state of excitement.
-Often it’s just quietly steaming away, but when it erupts it can cough up large rivers of lava, fissure fountains, strombolian fireworks, fuming ash clouds and everything inbetween from its various craters.
+There’s always something going on around the slopes of Etna.
+Often it’s just quietly steaming away, and you can do many beautiful hikes in the summit area.
+But when it erupts it can cough up large rivers of lava, fissure fountains, strombolian fireworks, fuming ash clouds and everything inbetween from its various craters.

 Tongariro – The track across Middle Earth

-Nhauruhoe featured as the terrifying Mount Doom in the Lord of the Rings movies.
+Ngauruhoe featured as the terrifying Mount Doom in the Lord of the Rings movies.
 It’s one of the many cones of the vast Tongariro complex.
-You can see Nhauruhoe on the Tongariro Crossing, a beautiful walking track along 20 kilometres of steaming and colourful volcanic terrain from Mangatepopo to Ketetahi in New Zealand.
+You can explore Ngauruhoe and its surrounding area on the Tongariro Crossing, a beautiful walking track along 20 kilometres of steaming and colourful volcanic terrain from Mangatepopo to Ketetahi in New Zealand.

 Eyjafjallajökull – The one that rules them all